ssharsh/ssharsh.github.io/README.md

 # HTML5 Crossword Puzzle Game
+Co-founders of this game- Harsh Sheth and Devarsh Jayakrishnan

 An Open Source HTML5 Crossword Puzzle Game based on Crossword.js that you can use it for your project, just change the word list in ttss.js file.

 You can randomize words to play with, toggle to show or hide correct answers, and more.